The Driverless Revolution

 Handing Over Control

 Even though what once seemed a dream is almost a reality, it still remains to be seen how successful driverless cars will be.
-Many people may not trust handing over control of their car or a taxi to a robot, entrusting their lives to a machine that has the roam of the road.
+Many people may not trust handing over control of their car or a taxi to a robot.
 There are still a few worries about the driverless revolution such as:

 - The complexity of creating and maintaining maps for the cars